ibi/wf-extension-tutorial/README.md

 * adds the css folder as part of the build
 * includes src/com.ibi.d3_bar_chart_311.js instead of src/com.ibi.d3_bar_chart.js and renames it to com.ibi.d3_bar_chart.js in the build folder

-Run this bat and it will build the d3_bar_chart extension with the added WebFOCUS tooltip feature.
+Run this bat and it will build the d3_bar_chart extension with the added WebFOCUS tooltip feature using CSS.

 Take the build/com.ibi.d3_bar_chart folder and deploy it to your WebFOCUS server.
 Be sure to take the usual cache clearing steps to see your changes.